Cash Basis

 Accruals Basis

-The Accruals Basis records fee income and expenses on the date of the treatment or expense, ie. the invoice date, not the date they are paid.
+The accruals basis records fee income and expenses on the date of the treatment or expense, ie. the invoice date, not the date they are paid.

 In healthcare, the treatment and the payment are often on the same day, so in reality there is usually very little difference.